-- 1 Click File ▶ Print.
+- 1 Click File Print.

 - 2 Click the Color tab.

-- 3 Enable the Use document color settings option.
+- 3 Enable the Document color option.

-If you selected a PostScript printer, you can choose one of the following options from the Color conversion performed by list box:
+If you selected a PostScript printer, you can choose one of the following options from the Color conversions list box:

-- CorelDRAW lets the application perform the color conversion - (selected printer) lets the selected printer perform the color conversion (This option is only available for PostScript printers.) - 4 Choose a color model from the Output colors as list box.
+- CorelDRAW lets the application perform the color conversion - (selected printer) lets the selected printer perform the color conversion (This option is only available for PostScript printers.) - 4 Choose a color model from the Output colors list box.